scumdogsteev/RepData_PeerAssessment1/PA1_template.md

 #### 1. Load the data (i.e. `read.csv()`)

-I am assuming that either the data file (or the zipped version of it) is in the working directory.
+I am assuming that either the data file or the zipped version of it is in the working directory.
+If it is not there, it must be downloaded.

 First, the code below checks whether the data file ("activity.csv") exists.
 If not, it unzips the zipped version of the file.
 It then loads the data into a data frame called "data."